ocap-kirk/agentgateway/examples/ai-prompt-guard/README.md

 ### Guardrails Webhook

-A webhook can be used to reject or mask content before it is sent to the LLM.
+A webhook can be used to reject or mask content sent to or received from the LLM.

-Example policy to forward the request to a webhook for moderation:
+Example policy to forward the request and response to a webhook for moderation:
 ```yaml
 policies:
   ai: